25.3 enhancements and patches

 For a list of recent updates and enhancements across multiple versions, see Release-notes-and-notices.

-BMC Helix applies upgrades as described in BMC Helix Upgrade policy.
+BMC Helix applies upgrades as described in the BMC Helix Upgrade policy.
 BMC Helix applies upgrades and patches during Maintenance windows .

 25.3.01